zaheerxai/ai-emotion-classifier/README.md

-## AI Emotion Classifier from Text
+# AI Emotion Classifier from Text
+### An NLP project for emotion detection from text

-This project, developed as my Final Year Project (FYP) for my university in 2025, predicts emotions (joy, sadness, anger, fear, love, surprise) from text inputs using machine learning.
-Built with Python, scikit-learn, and NLTK for text preprocessing, it includes a Jupyter notebook for model training/evaluation and a Streamlit app for interactive emotion prediction.
-This work showcases my skills in AI and Python for the AI/Python Intern role at FOREO.
+This project uses machine learning to classify emotions from text.
+The model identifies key emotions such as joy, sadness, anger, fear, love, and surprise.
+Developed with Python, scikit-learn, and NLTK, the project includes a Jupyter notebook for model training and a Streamlit application for interactive, real-time emotion prediction.

 ## Features

-- Text Preprocessing: Cleaning, stopword removal, and lemmatization using NLTK.
+- **Text Preprocessing**: Comprehensive text cleaning, stopword removal, and lemmatization using the NLTK library.
-- Models: Logistic Regression (0.89 accuracy) and Multinomial Naive Bayes (0.87 accuracy) for emotion classification.
+- **Machine Learning Models**: Includes trained models (Logistic Regression, Multinomial Naive Bayes) with accuracies of 89% and 87% respectively.
-- Interactive Demo: Streamlit app for real-time emotion predictions with confidence scores and visualizations.
+- **Interactive Application**: A Streamlit web app for predicting emotions from user input, complete with confidence scores and a data visualization bar chart.

 ## Project Structure